Merge Rules

 Divide Values

-Selecting "Divide Values" will ensure that all values from master & loser records are divided over the fields in a group in the master record.
-Any additional fields are stored in a separate long text area field.
-After selecting, the rule has to be configured in the modal.
+All values from the master and loser record field group are divided over the fields in the group in the master record.
+Any additional field values are stored in a separate long text area field.
+After selecting this option, configure the details in the modal.

 Store additional values in Long Text Area